“The level of your Leadership IQ will have a direct impact on the performance capacity of your people now, and in the future.” —Cheryl Scanlan

 Building Capacity into Your Team

-It’s no secret that a strong leader will take the time to invest in professional development so they can become better at what they do.
-However, next level leadership investment involves a commitment to learn how to help others go to the next level in what they do as well.
+It’s no secret that a strong leader will take the time to invest in professional development.
+However, next level leadership investment involves a commitment to learning how to help others go to the next level.
 Just yesterday, I was on the phone with a client who has a very refreshing approach to this.
-He spends a fair amount of money on the development of his employees and the results speak volumes about the health of the business.
-He could sock that money away for himself, but he is more interested in longer term, generational investment than he is in buying more toys that he first owns and then, own him.
-A wise leader, like this client, understands that it’s not just his/her ability to get the ball over the finish line.
-What’s important is how a leader supports and equips the team members to get the ball over the finish line that matters most.
+He spends a fair amount of money on the development of his employees.
+The results speak volumes about the health of the business.
+He could sock that money away for himself, but he is more interested in longer term.
+Buying more toys that he owns and then owning him is short-term.
+A wise leader understands that it’s not just his/her ability to get the ball over the finish line.
+What’s important is how a leader supports and equips the team members to get the ball over the finish line.

 This creates a multi-level advantage for your company.
 You grow yourself, you grow your people and your company grows as a result of the first two actions.
-Not only does your company grow in profits, it grows in strength and capacity at all levels.
-Then, as a whole, you have the ability to adapt to new, different or adverse circumstances, to remain resilient when necessary and innovative as you face the future.
+Not only does your company grow in profits, but it also grows in strength and capacity at all levels.
+Your whole team will have the ability to adapt to new, different, or adverse circumstances.
+Also, remain resilient when necessary and innovative as you face the future.
 No one could have prepared us for the current crises that are wiping many companies out of business.
 However, while some are dying, others are thriving.